chili-publish/grafx-documentation/docs/GraFx-Studio/guides/actions/example-hideframe/index.md

 ### The variable

-A text variable "Ad size" is defined.
+A text variable "Old price" is defined.

 ![screenshot](variable.png)